MrJoy/code_counter/README.md

 ## Copyright

 Distributed under the MIT license.
-See LICENSE for details, including authorship/ownership.
+See LICENSE.md for details, including authorship/ownership.